-Asymmetry is a phenomenon to be found in the multilateral framework of trade agreements, and is a result of political power bargaining.
-It describes the set up and nature of clauses in bilateral trade agreements.
+Asymmetry is a phenomenon to be found in the multilateral framework of trade agreements, and is a result of political power bargaining.15 It describes the set up and nature of clauses in bilateral trade agreements.
 It is moreover a logical consequence of the difficulties encountered by the members of the WTO: to reach consensus on disputed matters.
 On the one hand, this meant that more states resorted to multilateral agreements on a smaller scale in the past, but logically this also means that rules will be tailored towards the needs of the countries in question.
 It goes without saying that often times the objectives of the WTO were evaded in bilateral agreements, where developed countries are able to push for the application of certain rules and evade others.
-Asymmetries in the negotiating parties.
-Asymmetries can be found for example in the negotiation phase, where the formal equality of the WTO members is in practice not the case.
+16 Asymmetries in the clauses of trade agreements are therefore deeply connected to power asymmetries among the negotiating parties.17 Asymmetries can be found for example in the negotiation phase, where the formal equality of the WTO members is in practice not the case.18

 De Lombaerde distinguishes between cases of relative and absolute asymmetry, where absolute asymmetry, one where the threat of discontinuation is especially high, can be found in FTAs.
-However, there is also another, more consciously influenced side to asymmetry, which is that accorded in order to help developing countries in obtaining economic growth.
+19 However, there is also another, more consciously influenced side to asymmetry, which is that accorded in order to help developing countries in obtaining economic growth.